mcneel/developer.rhino3d.com/content/en/guides/grasshopper/gh-algorithms-and-data-structures/algorithms-data/index.md

   </tr>
     <tr>
     <td style="background-color:#eee4c5"><b>4.
 Intermediate steps</b></td>
-    <td>Define intermediate steps to generate missing data</td>
+    <td>Define intermediate parameters and processes to generate additional data</td>
   </tr>
 </table>

 Thinking in terms of these 4 steps is key to developing the skill of algorithmic design.
 We will start with simple examples to illustrate the methodology, and gradually apply more complex examples.

 **Example 1-3-1: Add two numbers**
 Use the 4-Step process to write an algorithm to add two numbers